‘BIYSC Be Passionate With Attitude Award’

 David Belda is an 18-years-old student from Alicante, Spain.
 He participated at last year’s Institute for Research in Biomedicine (IRB) project “Drosophila melanogaster: a model to study human disease”.
 His report on biomedicine and bioethics named ‘Is animal immunostaining efficient and ethical?’ has won the recognition of the Víctor Grífols i Lucas Foundation.

 The two students will attend this summer to the London International Youth Science Forum to continue fostering their scientific vocation.
-During the 2-weeks program they will share their passion about science with other students from all over the world.
+During the two-weeks program they will share their passion about science with other students from all over the world.